livefir/fir/event_template_action_binding_syntax.md

      - `error`: Event failed.
      - `pending`: Event is in progress.
      - `done`: Event is completed.
-   - States can also have a `.nohtml` modifier to indicate no HTML should be rendered.
+   - States can have modifiers to customize behavior.

 4. **`::<template-name>`** (Optional):
    - Specifies the name of the template or block to render when the event occurs.